-When accepted to the Master of Science program in Criminal Justice, each student will be assigned to an advisor who will be a graduate faculty.
-The advisor will be responsible for advising students on courses to take to meet the program course requirements.
-It is, however, the student's responsibility to meet all requirements, including meeting with his or her advisor regularly.
+When accepted to the Master of Science program in Criminal Justice, each student will be assigned to an academic advisor (either the Graduate Program Coordinator or a graduate faculty member).
+The advisor will be responsible for advising students the on courses to take to meet the program course requirements.
+It is, however, the student's responsibility to meet all requirements, including meeting or remotely contacting his or her advisor regularly.